fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Jannah is above the seven heavens.

-Jannah is very big.

-Jannah is very beautiful.

-Jannah has many trees 🌳🌳, rivers, and birds 🐦🐦🐦 with beautiful sounds.
-It has all what one would like.
-Allāh created Adam in Paradise.

     Indeed, those who have believed and done righteous deeds will have gardens beneath which rivers flow.
 That is the great attainment.
     Quran, surah Al-Burooj (The Big Stars) 85